Wanna Join a Band?

-Compared to me, the guys in the band have tons of nice equipment; Donnie the drummer has a fully equipped recording studio out in the country where we practice, and John the singer has at least a dozen guitars and a few amps.
+Compared to me, the guys in the band have tons of nice equipment; Donnie the drummer has a fully equipped recording studio out in the country where we practice, and John the singer has at least a dozen guitars and 3 or 4 amps.
 I have some low wattage home-brew amps but nothing really gig-able, so John has kindly and graciously let me use a Peavey Classic 50 4X10 for the time being, until I can cobble up my own rig.

 The Classic 50 is quite a decent amp, gets loud enough and has a nicely voiced clean channel, excellent for use with effects.
-Set the master full up, and the gain about 4 1/2 to 5, and it gets close to a 1960s silver-face style tone, that coupled with the efficient and crisp sounding Eminence 4x10" speakers in an open back cab, easily keeps up with a hard punching drummer.
+Set the master full up, with the gain about 4 to 4 1/2, and it gets close to a 1960s silver-face style tone; coupled with the efficient and crisp sounding Eminence 4x10" speakers in an open back cab, it easily keeps up with a hard punching drummer.
 As with most modern amps, the overdrive channel isn't very natural sounding, but the clean side is where it really shines as an all around usable and capable jam and gig rig.
 Overall the C-50 sounds just short of great, and I've heard these amps are very rugged and dependable.
 Plus, it looks like cool '50s tweed style retro.

 |Hey - Wahs In The Bag?|

 I Don't Need No Wah Wah, But I Got One Anyway